sebsassi/zest/README.md

 cmake --install . --prefix <install directory>
 ```

-Note that this library uses C++20 features, so a supporting compiler is required, e.g., GGC 11 or greater or Clang 14 or greater.
+Note that this library uses C++20 features, so a sufficiently modern compiler is required, e.g., GGC 11 or greater or Clang 14 or greater.

 ## Usage